ThilinaRajapakse/simpletransformers/README.md

 Args:

-- eval_file: Path to eval file containing the text to evaluate the language model on.
+- `eval_file`: Path to eval file containing the text to evaluate the language model on.

-- output_dir (optional): The directory where model files will be saved.
+- `output_dir` (optional): The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

-- verbose: If verbose, results will be printed to the console on completion of evaluation.
+- `verbose`: If verbose, results will be printed to the console on completion of evaluation.

-- silent: If silent, tqdm progress bars will be hidden.
+- `silent`: If silent, tqdm progress bars will be hidden.

 Returns:

-- result: Dictionary containing evaluation results. (correct, similar, incorrect)
+- `result`: Dictionary containing evaluation results. (correct, similar, incorrect)

-- text: A dictionary containing the 3 dictionaries correct_text, similar_text (the predicted answer is a substring of the correct answer or vise versa), incorrect_text.
+- `text`: A dictionary containing the 3 dictionaries correct_text, similar_text (the predicted answer is a substring of the correct answer or vise versa), incorrect_text.

 **`train_tokenizer(self, train_files, tokenizer_name=None, output_dir=None, use_trained_tokenizer=True)`